fadhilmuh/machine_learning_practice/README.md

 # Custom Machine Learning Model

-This repository contains a custom implementation of a Decision Tree Classifier in Python.
-The codes contained in this repository is for self-practice purpose only.
+This repository contains a custom implementation of a Decision Tree Classifier and Regressor in Python.
+The code contained in this repository is for self-practice purposes only. **Please refrain from using these models for deployment**.
+I recommend using [scikit-learn's models](https://scikit-learn.org/stable/documentation.html) for production use.

 ## Contents